 - If we use base year price for calculating National Income, this is called the real income.

-- If we use particular year (current year) price for calculating National Income, this income is called the Nominal income.
+- If we use a particular year (current year) price for calculating National Income, this income is called the Nominal income.

 - Used to calculate overall price rise.

 - In 1868, Dadabhai Naoroji wrote a book ‘Poverty and Un British Rule in India’.
 It was the first attempt at the calculation of National Income.

 - The first person to estimate National Income scientifically was Dr V. K. R. V. Rao who estimated national income for the period 1925-29.